Present Arms in Dub

 Present Arms in Dub is a remix album by UB40 released in October 1981.
 The album contains eight remixed instrumental versions of original tracks from Present Arms and its bonus 12" single; only the tracks "Don't Let It Pass You By" and "Don't Slow Down" are not remixed and included.
-The album was the first dub album to enter the UK top 40.
+The album was the first dub album to enter the UK top 40, where it reached number 38 and spent 7 weeks in the chart.
 The dub style is characterised as a mainly instrumental version of an existing song, typically emphasising the drums and bass.